dotnet/docs/docs/architecture/cloud-native/candidate-apps.md

 ## Summary

 In this chapter, we introduced cloud-native computing.
-We provided a definition along with the key characteristics of cloud-native applications.
+We provided a definition along with the key capabilties that drive a cloud-native applications.
 We looked the types of applications that might justify this investment and effort.

+With the introduction behind, we now dive into a much more detailed look at cloud native.

 ### References